 All Institutions Organizations: $150/per table (includes 1 representative)

 $30 per additional program representatives (i.e. faculty from a specific program within the department/college that has registered) - Limit of 2 additional representatives

-Registration includes a 6’ table chairs, parking at the Irving Avenue Garage, lunch and general advertising in our Graduate and Professional School Fair brochure.
+Registration includes a 6’ table chairs, parking, lunch and general advertising in our Graduate and Professional School Fair brochure.

 Graduate and Professional School Series